How Do I Know That My Kid Is On Drugs? 10 Telltale Signs

 The limbic system also controls part of the taste and so a sudden increase in appetite or drastic decrease in appetite is a red flag for drug abuse.
 Although this is a weak reason to diagnose a child as an addict, it shouldn’t be overlooked.

 Sometimes you won’t be able to tell that your child is doing drugs until they decide to stop using the drugs and then start having withdrawal symptoms.
-Most kids doing drugs often decide to stop using drugs without knowing that there are side effects.
+Most kids doing drugs often decide to stop using drugs without knowing that there are side effects to quitting rapidly.

 They do this in hopes that they’ll be able to stay without anyone ever knowing that they tried medications in the first place.